TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/MISC/README.txt

 7. Example_Events.csv: example file containing 50 trigger times in samples to load into the 'Import Trigger Times'
 8. Example_Events.txt: example file containing 50 trigger times in samples to load into the 'Import Trigger Times'
 9. ExampleTriggerIdentities.txt: example file containing trigger identities for trigger.
 This can be loaded in the 'Extract Trigger Times' to divide a single event channel with 50 triggers into two different event channel called T1 and T2 (see text file contents) with 25 trigger each
+10. NEO_Python_Conda_Path.mat: saves path to anaconda environment in which NEO was installed
+11. Phy_Python_Conda_Path.mat: saves path to anaconda environment in which Phy2 was installed

 ---------------------- Take these example files as reference for the expected format! ------------------